 - MTA – University appointed Mandatory Travel Agent

-1. Booking Air Travel
+2. Booking Air Travel

-2. Booking Land Travel
+3. Booking Land Travel

-When using an MTA, bookings should be made at the same time as any associated flight bookings to minimise MTA fees.
+When using an MTA, bookings should be made at the same time as any associated flight bookings to avoid additional MTA fees.

-(b) Rental cars should be booked using the University’s approved supplier in the first instance.
+(b) Rental cars should be booked using the University’s approved supplier(s) in the first instance, using either the supplier’s web reservation system (with payment made via the travellers’ P-Card) or via the University’s MTA (which can be charged back to the University via the MTA’s consolidated invoice).
+No direct bookings (quoting a University Purchase order) for rental cars should` be invoiced back to the University.
 Where the approved supplier is unable to meet the booking requirement, the next most cost effective supplier should be used.

 (d) For all other land travel, including road or rail, staff should use the best available pricing on the day.

-3. Booking Accommodation
+4. Booking Accommodation

 (a) Accommodation may be booked (in order of preference):

-- online using a reservation system.
+ii. online using a reservation system for domestic travel only.

-4. Associated Private Travel
+6. Associated Private Travel

 Related Policies, Procedures and Forms